All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 It is to articulate.

-Not to scale language, but to deepen it.
+Not to scale language,

-Not to outsource thinking, but to re-structure it.
+Not to outsource thinking,

-GPT can echo what we have said.
+GPT can echo what has been said.

 But only we can say what has not yet been structured.

-Because the future of cognition is not in the model.
+The future of cognition is not in the model.

 It is in the syntax we dare to extend.